ArsamAryandoust/EnergyTransitionTasks/README.md

 from renewable sources like wind and solar.
-In this repository, we provide prediction tasks and datasets from different domains such as mobility, material science, climate modeling and load forecasting that all contribute to solving the complex set of problems involved in enhancing the global energy transition to highly renewable systems.
+In this repository, we provide prediction tasks and datasets from different domains such as mobility, material science, climate modeling and load forecasting that all contribute to solving the complex set of problems involved in enhancing the global energy transition to highly or fully renewable systems.

 <img src="/figures/data_format.png" />